jtdaugherty/vty/README.md

  - If you make changes, make them consistent with the syntactic conventions already used in the codebase.
  - Please provide Haddock documentation for any changes you make.

-# Known Issues

-* Terminals have numerous quirks and bugs, so mileage may vary.
-Please report issues as you encounter them and provide details on your terminal emulator, operating system, etc.

-* STOP, TERM and INT signals are not handled.

-* The character encoding of the terminal is assumed to be UTF-8 if unicode is used.

-* Terminfo is assumed to be correct unless there is an override configured.
-Some terminals will not have correct special key support (shifted F10 etc).
-See `Config` for customizing vty's behavior for a particular terminal.

-* Vty uses the `TIOCGWINSZ` ioctl to find the current window size, which appears to be limited to Linux and BSD.

 # Further Reading